KatyBrown/CIAlign/man/pages/usage.md

 #### Consensus Sequences
 This step generates a consensus sequence based on the cleaned alignment.
 If no cleaning functions are performed, the consensus will be based on the input alignment.

+Consensus sequences can be `majority` - the most common character in each column is used, including gaps or `majority_nongap` - the most common non-gap character is used.

-For the "majority" based consensus sequences, where the two most frequent characters are equally common a random character is selected.
+Where the two most frequent characters are equally common a random character is selected.

+Once the consensus has been generated, gap positions are automatically removed, specifying `---consensus_keep_gaps` prevents this.

 Output files: